SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ThreePillarsOfSpec/ThreePillarsOfSpec.md

 Note that when we define the layout at the class level, we use a symbol whose name is the corresponding instance variable.
 Hence we use `#button2` to refer to the presenter stored in the instance variable `button2`.
 This mapping can be customized at the level of the presenter but we do not present this because we never got the need for it.

+We define a `defaultLayout` merthod just invoking one of the previously defined method.
 ```
 SpTwoButtons >> defaultLayout
 	^ self class buttonRow